Former Met Billy Wagner Inducted to Baseball Hall of Fame

 One More Win for Wagner

-From D3 starter at Virginia’s Ferrum College to Cooperstown Closer, the lights-out-lefty has come a long way.
-While Billy Wagner’s tenure was just a slice of a 16-year journey (Drafted by the Houston Astros in 1993 and stayed with the club until 2003, spent 2004-2005 with the Philadelphia Phillies, then the Mets from 2006-2009, went to the Boston Red Sox in 2009, and retired with the Atlanta Braves for 2010), his Hall of Fame induction isn’t just deserved; it’s overdue.
-With this being his last eligibility, he was on the ballot for ten years and closed it out with a win—just like he always did.
+From Division III starter at Virginia’s Ferrum College to Cooperstown Closer, the lights-out-lefty has come a long way.
+While his tenure in Queens was just a slice of a 16-year journey (drafted by the Houston Astros in 1993 and stayed with the club until 2003, spent 2004-2005 with the Philadelphia Phillies, then the Mets from 2006-2009, went to the Boston Red Sox in 2009, and retired with the Atlanta Braves for 2010), his Hall of Fame induction isn’t just deserved; it’s overdue.
+After ten years on the ballot, with this being his last eligible round, Billy Wagner closed it out with a crunch-time win—just like he’d done 422 times in the Majors.

 Beltrán, Wright to Remain on the Ballot